 Wilfred’s commitment to social justice is inspired by his own life trajectory.
 He experienced and survived poverty at firsthand as a teenager.
 This backdrop gave him an unflinching mission of helping people to live and demonstrate their potentials through quality education and health.
 He envisions a world where everyone has access to quality education and health.
-Besides charities works, Wilfred enjoys speaking, blogging and writing to inspire people to chase dreams despite their backgrounds.
+Besides charities works, Wilfred enjoys speaking and writing to inspire people to chase dreams despite their backgrounds.

-He also volunteered with the Internal Revenue Service, Ghana, and the Liberia Youth Initiatives for Self-Empowerment, the Population Caring Organization, and the Liberian Students Association of Ghana and serves as a board members of several nonprofits in and out of Liberia.
+He also volunteered with the Internal Revenue Service, Ghana, the Liberia Youth Initiatives for Self-Empowerment, the Population Caring Organization, and the Liberian Students Association of Ghana and serves as a board members of several nonprofits in and out of Liberia.
 He also holds strong ties with the World Youth Alliance.
 Wilfred is a 2019 Mandela Washington Fellow and an alumni of the Harvard Division of Continuing Education and holds a Master of Philosophy(MPhil) Degree in Development Finance, a Master in Health Economics and Financing and Bachelor of Science Degree (Honors) in Business Administration.
 He also a winner of the Albert Einstein/ UN Scholarship.

 Zeon has tremendous management and leadership experiences in his service to God and men.
 He has served on key leadership and Management positions at the Ministry of Youth and Sports; Liberia, Partners in Health Liberia, Medical Assistance Program International – Liberia, the Success Consult International, the Center for Christian Leadership and Counseling, an affiliate of the Flowers School of Technology and Management, Accra Ghana.
 He also volunteered with the Internal Revenue Service, Ghana, and the Liberia Youth Initiatives for Self-Empowerment, the Population Caring Organization, and the Liberian Students Association of Ghana.
 He also holds strong ties with the World Youth Alliance.